Overview

 The OLED Display

 The display is the Ari 2.0's standout feature.
-Despite the slim pen form factor, Yocan integrated a readable OLED screen that shows:
+Despite the slim pen form factor, Yocan fit in a readable OLED screen that shows:

 - Current voltage with 0.1V precision